GRADUATE SCHOOL ADMISSIONS

 TRACKING THE STATUS OF YOUR APPLICATION

-Follow the instructions in this email so that you can regularly check for messages from our department and UW-Madison’s Graduate School, which will alert you if any materials are needed to complete your application.
+You should regularly check for messages from our department and UW-Madison’s Graduate School, which will alert you if any materials are needed to complete your application.

 If you have questions about the admissions process, please read through the Frequently Asked Questions below.
 You are welcome to contact our Graduate Coordinator with any unanswered questions about the process or about your application materials.